 Aside from salicylic acid, you can also buy “freezing sprays” at the drugstore for plantar warts.
 These liquid nitrogen-containing products are designed to mimic the effects of cryotherapy at a doctor’s office.

 The spray works by creating a blister-like injury that sticks to the wart.
 Once the blister heals, the wart will go away too.

 To use freezing spray, dispense the product directly onto your wart for up to 20 seconds.
 Repeat if necessary.
 The blister will form and fall off in about one week.
 After this time, you may decide to repeat treatment if the wart is still there.

-You might have to repeat the process several times for up to six weeks.
+You might have to repeat the process several times for .

 Calluses are caused by repeated friction against the skin.
 These are most common on your hands and feet.
 With a callus, you may notice a raised area of skin that is white in color.

 Calluses aren’tthe same thing as plantar warts.
 Sometimes the two look alike, except calluses don’t have any black spots in them.

 Calluses can go away on their own when friction against the skin has stopped, such as when changing tight shoes for a better-fitting pair.
 The outer skin of the callus may also be cut off or filed away.

 It’s possible to have plantar warts inside of a callus.
 This is because the enhanced friction that’s causing the callus also increases the risk of getting these types of warts, according to the Mayo Clinic.